 - After vomiting rinse your mouth with water.
 This will wash the acid away which can damage teeth.

-- You may want to also use a fluoride mouthwash after vomiting.
+- You may want to also use an alcohol free fluoride mouthwash after vomiting.
 This will help to neutralise the acids and strengthen tooth enamel.

 NHS dental care is free during pregnancy and for 12 months after your baby is born.